Registered retirement savings plan: Withdrawals

 An account holder is able to withdraw dollars or assets from an RRSP at any age.
 Withholding tax is deducted by the institution managing the account.
 Amounts withdrawn must be included in the taxable income of that year.
 The tax withheld reduces the taxes owing at year end.
-There are two exceptions to this process - the Home Buyer's Plan and the Lifelong Learning Plan.
+There are two exceptions to this process: the Home Buyers' Plan and the Lifelong Learning Plan.

 Before the end of the year the account holder turns 71, the RRSP must either be cashed out or transferred to a Registered Retirement Income Fund (RRIF) or an annuity.
 Until 2007, account holders were required to make this decision at age 69 rather than 71.

-Investments held in a RRIF can continue to grow tax-free indefinitely, though an obligatory minimum RRIF withdrawal amount is cashed out and sent to the account holder each year.
-At that time individuals hope to be taxed at lower tax rates, but may actually end up paying higher rates than were recovered from contributions.
+Investments held in a RRIF continue to grow tax-free, though an obligatory minimum RRIF withdrawal amount is cashed out and sent to the account holder each year.

 On death the assets remaining in the account are withdrawn and distributed directly to the named beneficiary.
 They do not flow through the estate.
 The account is closed.
 Like other withdrawals, the value of the assets is included in the taxable income of the account's owner.
 This large lump sum may result in much of its value being taxed at the top tax bracket.
 The liability to pay the tax lies with the estate, no matter who received the account's assets.

 There are exceptions.
 When a spouse is the named beneficiary, the account continues, without triggering taxes, in the name of the spouse.
 There are also provisions for the tax-free transfer of assets to minor children, grandchildren and dependents.